sedostheatre/sedos.co.uk/input/shows/2021-love-valour-compassion.md

       **DIRECTOR and DESIGNER** | Robert J. Stanex\
       **PRODUCER** | Rebecca Chisholm\
       **MOVEMENT and INTIMACY DIRECTOR** | Kimberly Barker
+metaDescription: Love!
+Valour!
+Compassion! – part of Sedos’ 2022 London season – plays at the Bridewell Theatre from 5-9 July 2022.
+A monumental exploration into life, love and loss at the end of the millennium
 ---
 **Eight gay men.**